MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/activate-defender-rbac.md

 2. In the navigation pane, select **Settings**.
 3. Select **Microsoft 365 Defender**.
 4. Select **Permissions and roles**.
 This brings you to the **Activate workloads** page.
-5. Select the workload you want to activate.
-Once you select the toggle, you'll activate (or deactivate) that workload.
+5. Select the toggle for the workload you want to activate.
+6. Select Activate on the confirmation message.

+You have now successfully activated (or deactivated) that workload.

 >[!Note]
 > The Microsoft 365 Defender RBAC model only impacts the Microsoft 365 Defender security portal.
 It does not impact the [Office 365 Security & Compliance center](https://protection.office.com/homepage), or the [Microsoft Compliance center](https://compliance.microsoft.com/homepage).